aerospike/aerospike-kubernetes-operator/README.md

 Aerospike Kubernetes Operator automates deployment and management of **Aerospike Database Enterprise Edition** clusters on Kubernetes.
-It is licensed using the [Apache License 2.0](LICENSE).
+It is licensed using [Apache License 2.0](LICENSE).

 The Aerospike Kubernetes Operator is now in **beta**.
-This means that we are seeking your feedbback, but that you should not be deploying the Operator in production, yet.
+This means that we are seeking your feedback, but that you should not be deploying the Operator in production, yet.

 If you're an enterprise customer, feel free to reach out to support about